SingingTree/CardMatchPyglet/README.md

 # card_match_v1.py

+We're going to get started by making a program that creates an empty window.
+Onward!

 ## Installing Pyglet

 Before we can get started programming, we need to make sure Pyglet is installed and that Python can use it.
 The Pyglet [download page](https://bitbucket.org/pyglet/pyglet/wiki/Download) details how to install Pyglet: